w3f/w3f-education/docs/Substrate/section5/index.md

 ---
-title: Building a Custom FRAME Pallet - Making our pallet actionable
+title: Building a FRAME Pallet
 ---

 import DocCardList from '@theme/DocCardList';